nonmodernist/nonmodernist.github.io/content/notes/digital-archiving-personal.md

   tldr: Maintaining connections to our past selves through digital archives.
 ---

 I recently found the blog I kept from 2006-2008.
 I won't link it here, but I am working on copying over some of the less cringe entries.
 Sometimes it's nice to spend time with the person you used to be.
-I, for instance, used to be a person who knew a lot about the [18th-century French aristocracy](@/readinglog.md#2008).
+I, for instance, used to be a person who knew a lot about the [18th-century French aristocracy].

 There's something uniquely revealing about encountering your own writing from 15+ years ago.
 Unlike photographs or physical mementos, personal writing captures not just events but thought processes, priorities, and your particular voice at that time.